jeremyber-aws/local-development-with-flink-and-kinesis/README.md

 [Install Docker](https://docs.docker.com/engine/install/)

+You also need to [install Docker Compose](https://docs.docker.com/compose/install/) to run the provided docker-compose template.

 # Run the docker image
 Once you've installed docker, either from your IntelliJ Terminal or your local machine's terminal, navigate to the git project's root and type the following: